 The botanical name is written as either Bauhinia blakeana, Bauhinia 'Blakeana,' or Bauhinia x blakeana.
 The x in the last version lets you know that this is the result of hybridization.
 In this case, the trees crossed were the butterfly tree (Bauhinia purpurea) and mountain ebony (Bauhinia variegata).
-The species name of blakeana is in honor of Sir Henry Blake.
-He was a British Governor of Hong Kong who enjoyed studying botany.
+The species name of blakeana is in honor of Sir Henry Blake, a British Governor of Hong Kong who enjoyed studying botany.
 Though the flowers are like those of orchids, the latter belongs to the Orchidaceae family.
-This tree belongs to the Fabaceae (pea) family.
+This tree belongs to the Fabaceae (or the pea) family.

 The names used for this tree are Hong Kong orchid tree, bauhinia, and Hong Kong orchid.

 Preferred USDA Hardiness Zones

-Bauhinia blakeana can be grown in zones 9-11.
+Bauhinia blakeana can be grown in zones 9 to 11.
 The common name of Hong Kong orchid tree reveals its origins, so conditions similar to that of Hong Kong are ideal.

 The tree will reach 20 to 40 feet tall and 25 to 40 feet wide, resulting in a round shape.

 You can plant Bauhinia blakeana in a location that receives full sun to part shade, but optimal growth will occur in full sun.

 The leaves resemble a butterfly in their shape.
-It is somewhat cordate in shape except for the large cleft that forms at the tip.
-The most noteworthy characteristic of this plant are the flowers.
-They are a rich shade of purple-pink, fragrant and can be up to 6" across.
+They are somewhat cordate in shape except for the large cleft that forms at the tips.
+The most noteworthy characteristic of this plant is its flowers.
+They are a rich shade of purple-pink, fragrant, and can be up to 6 inches across.
 This sterile tree produces no fruit.

-The Hong Kong orchid tree is an excellent choice for sites that have dry soil or require drought tolerance.
-It also grows well in acidic soils.
+The Hong Kong orchid tree is an excellent choice for sites that have dry soil or require drought tolerance and also grows well in acidic soils.
 Since this tree is a sterile hybrid, you will not have to worry about litter from fallen fruit.